emilyannemoses/blog/_posts/2019-06-03-vocabulary-continued.md

 title:  "Vocabulary continued"
 ---

-Vocabulary words focus on programming language terminology.
+These vocabulary words focus on programming language terminology.
+This list will grow as we learn.

 - <details>
     <summary>Code Syntax</summary>